mietek/pol/README.md

 If it’s busy, but no one’s waiting:

--   I place my number in the waiter field, 0 my link field, and relinquish control.
+-   I place my number in the waiter field, zero my link field, and relinquish control.

 If someone’s waiting:

--   I follow the chain of links starting at the waiter’s link field until I find a 0 link; I place my number there, 0 my link field, and relinquish control.
+-   I follow the chain of links starting at the waiter’s link field until I find a zero link; I place my number there, zero my link field, and relinquish control.

 When I’m through with a facility (UNQUEUE):

--   IF no one’s waiting, I 0 the owner field, and exit.
+-   IF no one’s waiting, I zero the owner field, and exit.
 -   If someone’s waiting, I move his number to the owner field, move his link field to the waiter field, mark him ready, and exit.

 The whole procedure is simple and efficient.
 It handles a lot of potential problems in a reasonable and effective way.
 Several comments: The queues will probably be very short.
 In fact, facilities will usually be free, unless the computer is over-loaded.
 A user can not be in more than one queue.
 However, a user can own more than one facility.
 Hence the need for a waiter field with each facility: a queue must descend from each facility, and not from each owner; the two concepts are independent.
 You must add to the error routine a loop to release any facilities held by the current user.
 Since a user needs to know his own number in order to queue, this number must be stored in a field in his dictionary, and be set by the re-initialize routine.